reneelin1712/RSHDMR-backup/README.md

 	Material-UI: an React base UI framework, similar to BootStrap

 	Axios: a javascript library used to make HTTP request
+* All the Node modules are not uploaded here(the files are large, usually it's included in git.ignore file), use "NPM install" after downloading all the codes

 ## 2. Components Brief: